Medical-Image-Analysis-Laboratory/fetmrqc/README.md

 Given a `bids_dir`, lists the LR series in the directory and tries to find corresponding masks given by `mask_patterns`.
 Then, saves all the found pairs of (LR series, masks) in a CSV file at `out_csv`

 positional arguments:
-  bids-dir              BIDS directory containing the LR series.
+  bids_dir              BIDS directory containing the LR series.

 options:
   -h, --help            show this help message and exit